edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_1.md

         - Layer 3 devices = e.g. routers, switches keeps tracks of data forwarding logic by maintaining routing tables
         - Switch can act like a road-sign
         - High level understanding: Network A (10.1.1.1) End user < -- > Switch < -- > Network B (20.1.1.1)
-    - Layer 2: Data Link [information name: frame].
+    - Layer 2: Data Link Layer [information name: frame].
 Receive layer 3 data packet, then encapsulate the packet into frame for transmission.
+        - Layer 2 can **perform error detection** on data frames, as it has a FCS (Frane Check Sequence) field at the end of the data frame.
+            - FCS field contains a value that is calculated by CRC algorithim, the output of the algo is sent by the sender and checked again the value calculated by receiver
+            - If FCS Check fails = receiver dumps data frame = gives CRC error, franes are lost, input error count increases!!
-        - MAC Address = physical address = hardware address
+        - **MAC Address = physical address = hardware address**
             - MAC Address is 48 bits long = 24 bits Verdor Code/ OUI/ Organizationally Unique Identifier + 24 bits Vendor Assigned Code
             - Find MAC Address in cmd console: `arp -a`
         - Example protocol: Ethernal - Using MAC (Media Access Control) address (12 Dec code/16 Hex code).
 These MAC address are included in network interface devicies (e.g. network cards)